Adding Regions and Institutions

 Concept: Regions

-Regions tie together a fuel cycle as they designate what facilities are in the region’s fuel cycle.
+Regions tie together a fuel cycle as they designate what institutions and facilities are in the region’s fuel cycle.
 Regions may apply preferences to each potential request-bid pairing based on the proposed resource transfer.
-The basic structure of a region is:
+The basic structure of a region block is:

 <region>